-From a client-facing perspective, Quad/Graphics believes it is at the forefront of the printing industry with creating and/or rapidly adopting solutions that help marketers and publishers integrate print with new media to drive business results.
+From a client-facing technology perspective, Quad/Graphics believes it is at the forefront of the printing industry with creating and/or rapidly adopting solutions that help marketers and publishers integrate print with new media to drive business results.
 The Company's Media Solutions group is dedicated to developing, testing and delivering these innovative solutions.
-Media Solutions' core services include marketing strategy, media planning and placement, data insights, creative services, videography, photography, workflow solutions, digital imaging, digital publishing, interactive print solutions such as image recognition, augmented reality and near field communication, and response data analytics.
-These services are seamlessly integrated to help clients optimize content, promote brand awareness and loyalty, and create experiences that connect with consumers and readers across multiple channels including print, online, mobile, email, e-book, tablet and in-store.
+Media Solutions' core services include marketing strategy, media planning and placement, data insights, response analytics services, creative services, videography, photography, workflow solutions, digital imaging, facilities management services, digital publishing, and interactive print solutions including image recognition and near field communication technology.
+These services are seamlessly integrated to help clients optimize content, promote brand awareness and loyalty, and create experiences that connect with consumers and readers across multiple channels such as print (including in-store signage and point-of-purchase displays), mobile, email, the Web, tablets and e-readers, video and social media.